RolfKoenders/potato/README.md

 To add a movie to the wanted list its either possible to send `download movie Bad Boys II` it will add the first search result. _When using a movie title with the download command try to be as specific as possible._ Or send the IMDB identifier `download movie tt0172156`.

+### Already downloaded?
+**available in:** Channel & Direct message.

+Check if a movie is already on the wanted list or downloaded.
+Send the following message: `do i have movie sausage party`.

 ### help
 **Available in:** Direct message.